APOQUEL Can Help

 Do not use APOQUEL in dogs less than 12 months of age or those with serious infections.
 APOQUEL may increase the chances of developing serious infections, and may cause existing parasitic skin infestations or pre-existing cancers to get worse.
 APOQUEL has not been tested in dogs receiving some medications including some commonly used to treat skin conditions such as corticosteroids and cyclosporine.
 Do not use in breeding, pregnant, or lactating dogs.
 Most common side effects are vomiting and diarrhea.
 APOQUEL has been used safely with many common medications including parasiticides, antibiotics and vaccines.

 References: 1.
-Gadeyne C, Little P, King VL, Edwards N, Davis K, Stegemann MR. Efficacy of oclacitinib (Apoquel®) compared with prednisolone for the control of pruritus and clinical signs associated with allergic dermatitis in client-owned dogs in Australia.
+Data on file, Zoetis 2019.
+Zoetis Services LLC.
+2. Gladwyne C, Little P, King VL, Edwards N, Davis K, Stegemann MR. Efficacy of oclacitinib (Apoquel®) compared with prednisolone for the control of pruritus and clinical signs associated with allergic dermatitis in client-owned dogs in Australia.
 Vet Dermatol.
 2014;25(6):512-518, e86. doi: 10.1111/vde.12166.
-2. Cosgrove SB, Wren JA, Cleaver DM, et al. Efficacy and safety of oclacitinib for the control of pruritus and associated skin lesions in dogs with canine allergic dermatitis.
+3. Cosgrove SB, Wren JA, Cleaver DM, et al. Efficacy and safety of oclacitinib for the control of pruritus and associated skin lesions in dogs with canine allergic dermatitis.
 Vet Dermatol.
 2013;24(5):479-e114. doi: 10.1111/vde.12047.
-3. Cosgrove SB, Cleaver DM, King VL, et al. Long-term compassionate use of oclacitinib in dogs with atopic and allergic skin disease: safety, efficacy and quality of life.
+4. Cosgrove SB, Cleaver DM, King VL, et al. Long-term compassionate use of oclacitinib in dogs with atopic and allergic skin disease: safety, efficacy and quality of life.
 Vet Dermatol.
 2015;26(3):171–179, e35.
-4. Cosgrove SB, Wren JA, Cleaver DM, et al. A blinded, randomized, placebo-controlled trial of the efficacy and safety of the Janus kinase inhibitor oclacitinib (Apoquel®) in client-owned dogs with atopic dermatitis.
-Vet Dermatol.
-2013;24(6):587-597, e141-142. doi: 10.1111/vde.12088.
-5. Sousa CA. Glucocorticoids in veterinary dermatology.
+5. Data on file.
+Pet Owner Survey Aggregate Report 4-10-14.
+6. Sousa CA. Glucocorticoids in veterinary dermatology.
 In: Bonagura JD, Twedt DC, eds.
 Kirk’s Current Veterinary Therapy.
 14th ed.
 St. Louis, MO: Saunders Elsevier; 2009:400-404.
-6. Data on file.
-Pet Owner Survey Aggregate Report 4-10-14.